 You’ve absorbed a lot of information about juice cleanses by this point – you’re ready to start making plans!

 I’m going to explain what you should do before, during and after your juice cleanse.

 This depends a lot on what your lifestyle is aleady like.
 If you’re an active, veggie-munching, exercise-loving type of person, then you could probably dive straight into a juice cleanse and be absolutely fine.

-However, if you don’t love exercising and tend to mostly eat junk food or microwave meals, then you’ll probably need to prepare your body for a juice cleanse before you start.
+However, if you don’t love exercising and tend to mostly eat junk food, heavily processed food or microwave meals, then you’ll probably need to prepare your body for a juice cleanse before you start.

 I know it’s tempting to dive straight in but trust me, you’ll get much better results if you take some time to properly transition.